lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/06_Assembly_using_SPADES.md

 * Which assembler is 'best' for this data - or can't you tell?

 **Bonus exercise**: map the *error-corrected* paired end reads to the same assembly as the uncorrected reads, and check the results in the genome browser.

+###Next steps
+As for the previous assemblies, you could map reads back to the assembly, calls SNPs and Indels, run FRC and Quast, and visualise in the browser.